Avaiga/taipy-doc/docs/manuals/core/versioning/development_mode.md

-In a development phase, when creating a new Taipy Core application, we usually implement the various functionalities in iterative development steps by alternating an implementation phase with a test phase.
+During a development phase, when creating a new Taipy Core application, we usually implement the various functionalities in iterative development steps by alternating an implementation phase with a test phase.
 Basically, we code a first version of the application (the configuration particularly) and we